MaximDubrovin/meteor-uploadcare/README.md

 http://www.ucarecdn.com/ec8850a1-7d02-4af0-ad92-dbac0d169408/-/preview/-/quality/best/-/progressive/yes/

-## Storing and Deleting files vie REST API
+## Storing and Deleting files via REST API

-Widget uploads files immediately after user choosed them.
-It happens to speed up users interaction with you app and makes UI async which allows user to do other stuff.
+The widget starts uploading immediately after user chooses a file.
+It speeds up interaction with your app, and makes UI async, allowing users to do other stuff while the file is still uploading.
 This can be a real time saver.

 By default uploaded __files will be available in Uploadcare storage for 24 hours__ from URL or UUID (via REST API).

 Why?
-To not pollute you project with unneeded files, exceed you plan limit and from malicious user that uses public key to upload and upload to you Uploadcare project storage.

-Knowing file UUID after file upload you can decide to _store_ this file until you explicitely delete (or not) this file later.

-Files __storing__ and __deleting__ you do via <a href="https://uploadcare.com/documentation/rest/" target="_blank">REST API</a> in your Meteor server side methods code.
+To prevent overwhelming your project with unneeded files, to avoid exceeding your plan limits, and to protect you from risk of abusing your public key by malicious users.
+You may __store__ each uploaded file permanently, or __delete__ it, using <a href="https://uploadcare.com/documentation/rest/" target="_blank">REST API</a> on your Meteor back-end.

-Since REST API manipulations are crucial to your files it requires both your <a href="https://uploadcare.com/documentation/keys/" target="_blank">public and secret keys</a>.
+Since REST API manipulations must be secure, they require both your <a href="https://uploadcare.com/documentation/keys/" target="_blank">public and secret keys</a>.

-### Provide your secret and public keys to Meteor server code
+### Placing your secret and public keys into Meteor back-end code

-Easiest and _secure_ way to provide your secret key to Meteor server code is via <a href="http://docs.meteor.com/#/full/meteor_settings" target="_blank">Meteor.settings</a>
+Easiest and the most _secure_ way to provide your Uploadcare keys to Meteor back-end code is placing them to <a href="http://docs.meteor.com/#/full/meteor_settings" target="_blank">Meteor.settings</a> by creating a `settings.json` file:

-Create `settings.json` file with

 ```json
 {